awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 ### Association failures affect compliance reporting<a name="state-manager-chef-compliance-reporting"></a>

 If the State Manager association fails, no compliance data is reported\.
-For example, if Systems Manager attempts to download a Chef cookbook from an S3 bucket that the instance doesn't have permission to access, the association fails, and Systems Manager reports no compliance data\.
+For example, if Systems Manager attempts to download a Chef cookbook from an S3 bucket that the node doesn't have permission to access, the association fails, and Systems Manager reports no compliance data\.